PanktiMehta1010/AliExpress-Rate-and-Reviews/README.md

-# AliExpress-Rate-and-Reviews
+# Amazon Rate and Reviews
 This is a NLP Project.
-Rates and reviews of customers are fetched from AliExpress in order to apply some operations on it.
+Rates and reviews of customers are fetched from Amazon in order to apply some operations on it.